nuscien/winkit/Common/README.md

 - `FileListView` is a lite file browser.
 - `TabbedWebView` is a lite web browser powered by Microsoft Edge WebView2.

+## Local web app

+- A way to launch H5 app locally with native capability and auto-update.

 ## Utilities

 - `DependencyObjectProxy` is a helper for implementing custom control or user control.